MicrosoftDocs/SupportArticles-docs/support/sql/replication/ascii-function-returns-different-results-publisher-subscriber.md

 ---
-title: ASCII conversion shows different results in publisher and subscriber
+title: ASCII function returns different results in publisher and subscriber
-description: This article provides workarounds for the problem where ASCII conversion shows different results in publisher and subscriber database tables. ms.date: 01/20/2022 ms.prod-support-area-path: Replication, change tracking, change data capture
+description: This article provides workarounds for the problem where ASCII function returns different results in the publisher and subscriber database tables. ms.date: 01/20/2022 ms.prod-support-area-path: Replication, change tracking, change data capture
 author: sevend2